Kelly Kadera: Early career and education

 Kadera attended Wells College in Aurora, New York, receiving a BA in government in 1987.
-In 1988 she completed an MA in political science at the University of Illinois, Urbana, and in 1995 received a PhD there, also in political science.
+In 1988, she completed an MA in political science at the University of Illinois, Urbana, and in 1995 received a PhD there, also in political science.
 After finishing her PhD, Kadera became a professor at the University of Iowa in 1995.

 Career

 In 2001, Kadera published the book The Power-Conflict Story: A Dynamic Model of Interstate Rivalry.
 The book uses dynamic modeling to capture patterns in the behavior of major world powers since 1816, focusing specifically on the rivalries between those powers.
 The book combines theories about balance of power and power transitions into a formal model which, through numerical simulations, produces more than a dozen specific hypotheses.
 Kadera then validates these predictions using empirical data.
 For this book, Kadera won the 2001 Best Book in Conflict Processes Award from the American Political Science Association.
 The book arose from Kadera's dissertation, for which she had previously won the 1996 Peace Science Society’s Walter Isard Dissertation Award.

-Kadera's research on topics like the survival of democratic regimes, international conflict management, and the evolution of war and peace over time has been published in journals like the American Journal of Political Science, International Studies Quarterly, and Conflict Management and Peace Science.
+Kadera's research on topics such as the survival of democratic regimes, international conflict management, and the evolution of war and peace over time has been published in journals including the American Journal of Political Science, International Studies Quarterly, and Conflict Management and Peace Science.

 In addition to research on international conflict and the survival of democratic regimes, including pieces on gender and conflict studies, Kadera has notably worked on equity issues within world politics.
 She has published on the undervaluation of research done by women in the study of world politics, and has promoted the mentoring of women who are junior scholars in international relations.
 She was the first organizer of the Pay It Forward program at the International Studies Association, which organizes a workshop that connects women who are already established researchers in international studies as mentors for women who are junior scholars in the field.
 Kadera is also a founder and organizer of the Journeys in World Politics program, which has a similar mandate.
 For this work she received the 2016 Susan Northcutt Award from the International Studies Association, which "recognizes a person who actively works towards recruiting and advancing women and other minorities in the profession, and whose spirit is inclusive, generous and conscientious."

-Kadera is a member of the 2020-2024 editorial leadership of the American Political Science Review, which is the most selective political science journal.
+Kadera is a member of the 2020–2024 editorial leadership of the American Political Science Review, which is the most selective political science journal.
 She has also been an editor at the International Studies Review.